 1. Rose Infused Oil

-Rose Infused Oil can be incorporated into salve, lotion, cream, balm and soap recipes.
+You can make your own rose oil to use in salves, lotions and creams, lip balm, and soap recipes.
 Shelf life of the strained, infused oil is around 9 months to a year.

 For a quick infusion, or if infusing coconut oil: Set the uncovered jar down into a small saucepan filled with a few inches of water.
 Heat over a low burner for a few hours, keeping a close eye that the water doesn’t evaporate out.
 Remove from heat and strain.